-Here’s a good example of why you need to take care in how you make snap judgments about things (as in, judgments made quickly and potentially without all the facts, not judgments where it’s judged to be appropriate to wag your head and yell, “Oh snap”).
+Here’s a good example of why you need to take care in how you make snap judgments about things.
 Before sitting down to watch it for this review, I’d never seen Crusher Joe.
 Not only had I never seen it, it never even occurred to me that I might want to see it.
 I’d heard of it, seen it around, but I never bothered with it.
 And I handled it in this matter for one reason and one reason only: the title sounded kind of lame.
 I mean, Crusher Joe?
 Wasn’t he in Mike Tyson’s Punch Out?
 Wasn’t he one of the ham ‘n’ eggers the old WWF would trot out for their Saturday Night Main Event when they wanted someone for a superstar to beat?
 I think Crusher Joe used to tag team with Leapin’ Lanny Poffo.

 It just wasn’t a title that caught my attention, and so I just let it fall through the cracks without so much as a second thought.
 Looking back, I can either lament that I possessed such a cavalier and uninformed attitude and thus missed Crusher Joe for so many years, or I can celebrate the fact that though I may have missed it back in the day, all that really means is I get to experience the thrill of discovery now.
 And it is a thrilling discovery, because despite the name deemed by me to be lackluster, if you want sprawling space action in the classic sci-fi anime mode and you’re not willing to happily subject yourself to Odin, Crusher Joe is probably what you are looking for, mainly because it is really good.